Physical Environment and Safety Figures

 SOURCE: National Center for Health Statistics, National Health and Nutrition Examination Survey.

-Figure PHY4.B: Percentage of children ages 1–5 with blood lead levels at or above 5 µg by race and Hispanic origin and poverty status 2013–2018
+Indicator PHY4.B: Percentage of children ages 1–5 with blood lead levels at or above 5 µg/dL by race and Hispanic origin and poverty status, 2011–2016

 NOTE: NH = non-Hispanic origin.
-The Centers for Disease Control and Prevention currently use 5 µg/dL as a reference level to identify children with elevated blood lead levels.
+The CDC lowered the reference level from 5 µ/dL to 3.5 µ/dL in 2021 to identify children with elevated blood lead levels.
+The new reference level has not yet been incorporated into this figure.
 Persons of Mexican American origin may be of any race.

 SOURCE: National Center for Health Statistics, National Health and Nutrition Examination Survey.

-Figure PHY5.A: Percentage of households with children ages 0–17 that reported housing problems by type of problem, selected years 1999–2019
+Indicator PHY5.A: Percentage of households with children ages 0–17 that reported housing problems by type of problem, selected years 2001–2021

 NOTE: Data are available biennially since 1999.
 All data are weighted using the decennial Census that preceded the date of their collection.
 The comparability of data over time is limited by questionnaire changes in 2007 and a redesign and new longitudinal sample drawn in 2015.